cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 #### Cookies

 [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) are mostly used for authentication and user data persistence.
-You create a token that is unique for the user and the session, and add it to every HTML request made from the client.
+You create a token that is unique for the user and the session, and add it to every HTTP request made from the client.
+You can create cookies ofroOne of the reasons to use cookies is to keep track of what the user is doing in the website - such as adding items to your cart in an e-commerce site, or your login information.

+There are some types of cookies depending of the job they do.
+Let's see what those are:

+- **Session Cookies:**
+- **Persistent (tracking) Cookies:**
+- **Secure Cookies:**
+- **First-Party Cookies:**
+- **Third-Party Cookies:**

+Cookies can also be modified by the user or intercepted in transit.
+For security purposes, the data should always be encrypted, so in any interception attempt, the user's credentials stay safe.

+-

 #### The Cache API